kajla-dhananjay/FixedPacketSolver/README.md

 ## Directory Structure

 - doc : Contains the documentation for the code and the paper
-  - paper.pdf : draft version of PLW paper
+  - paper.pdf : Will contain the PLW paper
 - src : Contains the source code for implementation
   - src/cuda : contains cuda + thrust implementation of the algo.
   - src/naive : contains naive implementation of the algorithm.